MMeowhite/Profile_Website_Template/public/blogs/resources/2025/02/β2_Adrenergic_Neurotrophin_Feedforward_Loop_Promotes_Pancreatic_Cancer.md

 <br/>

-​	In todays blog, I will share the classical article "***β2 Adrenergic-Neurotrophin Feedforward Loop Promotes Pancreatic Cancer***" published by [Timothy C.Wang](https://timothycwanglab.org/), leading expert in gastroenterology cancer research and patient care.
+​	In todays blog, I will make a depth profiling of the classical article "***β2 Adrenergic-Neurotrophin Feedforward Loop Promotes Pancreatic Cancer***" published  in ***《Cancer Cell》*** by [Timothy C.Wang](https://timothycwanglab.org/), leading expert in gastroenterology cancer research and patient care.
 It demonstrated the the β2 adrenergic neurotrophin oversecrection, abnormal level of the epinephrine and norepinephrine, stimulated by stress will promote pancreatic cancer iniation, development and progreesion.
 The graphical abstract of this article was catched in blow picture:

 <img src="https://www.cell.com/cms/10.1016/j.ccell.2017.11.007/asset/b19d682b-044b-4b40-8367-4f917a322bf3/main.assets/fx1.jpg" alt="graphical abstract" width="300px"/>